Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 W=\int\frac{\mathbf{D}^2}{8\pi\varepsilon}d\mathbf{r}\tag{9}
 $$
 ### Binding energy of electron in dielectric medium
-If we let $\rho$ be the charge density of a model electron in dielectric continuum, we have in SI unit,
+If we let $\rho$ be the charge density of a free electron in dielectric continuum, we have in SI unit,

 $$
 \nabla\cdot\mathbf{D}=4\pi\rho.